The North Face Gotham Jacket II - Women's Review

 The exterior fabric is made up of mainly polyester and is very thin.
-Over a couple of months we tested it, we had no problems with tears or snags, but there is a good amount of exterior stitching and we could see the potential for a possible snag.
-If you are in the market for a jacket that is waterproof with a more durable outer shell, check out the Fjallraven Nuuk Insulated Parka, the Arc'teryx Patera, or the Patagonia Tres Down Parka.
+Over a couple of months we tested it, we had no problems with tears or snags, but there is a good amount of exterior stitching, and we could see the potential for a possible snag.

-This isn't a feature-heavy jacket, like our Editor's Choice winner the Canada Goose Kensington Parka.
-But if you're in the market for a simple winter jacket that delivers warmth without any bells or whistles, this is the jacket for you.
+This isn't a feature-heavy jacket, but if you're in the market for a simple winter jacket that delivers warmth without any bells or whistles, this is the jacket for you.
 One unique feature of this jacket is that its insulation is both down and synthetic.
 To be honest, we couldn't really tell the difference between this and a fully down jacket.
-But it did do a better job of keeping us warm than a jacket with only synthetic insulation, like the Columbia Heavenly.

-Unlike most jackets, we tested the hood isn't removable, but it does a have a removable faux fur ruff.
-If you are looking for a jacket with a removable hood, be sure to check out the Rab Deep Cover Parka or Patagonia Down With It Parka.
+The hood isn't removable, but it does have a removable faux fur ruff.
 There are two exterior pockets with zippers and fleece lining on one side.
 It also has an interior media pocket big enough to fit a cell phone or keys.

 The main zipper is temperamental and isn't double-sided, which we didn't really mind since this jacket only goes just below the waist.
 We find double zippers more useful and necessary on jackets that extended mid-thigh or just above the knee.

-With a price tag of $230, the Gotham II falls right in the middle in terms of price.
+The Gotham II falls right in the middle of the pack in terms of price.
 The construction quality is subpar compared to previous models of this coat.
 Online reviews back up this statement, and we did lose some feathers.

 Overall, this is a solid, warm winter jacket with a sporty and stylish look that won't break the bank.
 Resting just below the waist and insulated with 550 fill goose down, we found this jacket easier to move around in when we were running errands and walking the dog.
 The shorter length does compromise the warmth, but for someone looking for extra mobility and practicality, this is a good choice.